All-New Compact Crossover Boasts Increased Efficiency, Segment-First Dual-Clutch Transmission and Cutting-Edge Safety Technologies

 COMPREHENSIVE SAFETY FEATURES

-The 2016 Tucson is expected to receive a Top Safety Pick+ rating from the Insurance Institute for Highway Safety (IIHS) when equipped with Automatic Emergency Braking.
-For 2016, new, advanced safety technologies such as Automatic Emergency Braking with pedestrian detection, Lane Departure Warning System, Blind Spot Detection, Rear Cross-traffic Alert, Lane Change Assist, Backup Warning Sensors and standard rearview camera are offered.
+The 2016 Tucson is expected to receive a Top Safety Pick+ rating from the Insurance Institute for Highway Safety (IIHS) when equipped with AEB.
+For 2016, new, advanced safety technologies such as AEB with pedestrian detection, Lane Departure Warning System, Blind Spot Detection, Rear Cross-traffic Alert, Lane Change Assist, Backup Warning Sensors and standard rearview camera are offered.
 In addition, advanced high-strength steel represents over 50 percent of the new Tucson’s structure, for enhanced crash safety.

 The Tucson is engineered to provide its passengers with multiple defensive safety layers.
 The A-pillar and mirror blind spots were reduced for enhanced driver visibility.
 The steel unibody has integrated crumple zones and a high-tensile front sub-frame designed to work together to reduce the forces that typically reach the passenger compartment.
 The center pillars serve as the anchors of a ring structure which improves overall side structure stiffness while also creating more room for the door armrest and seat.
 All four doors also have internal guard beams to protect passengers in a side-impact collision.